 FSAR to SPSR: End-to-End Example

-This example shows one practical path from a local FSAR dataset to an SPSR upload-ready package.
+This example shows one practical path from a local FSAR dataset to a package-first SPSR upload.

 Scenario

-You have a CU-level escapement time series and supporting metadata for an FSAR update.
+You have a CU/composite escapement time series and supporting metadata for an FSAR update.

-Goal: produce a validated package and submit through SPSR wizard.
+Goal: produce a validated salmon data package and submit through the SPSR route that matches the data grain.

-Step 1 — Start with source data and assumptions
+Step 1 — Start with source data, assumptions, and route scope

 Record: